rst515/pwa-nextjs-demo/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Note: PWA features are disabled in development mode but the app can still be added to home screen.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.